microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility-tokens.md

 ## Suggested Actions Tokens

-Each action group and action could have assigned token of type `ActionToken`.
-Using this token, action group or action could be referenced and modified.
+Each action group and action could have an assigned token of type `ActionToken`.
+Using this token, the corresponding action group or action can be referenced and modified.
 Example:
 ```CS
 this.GetGroupByToken(MyButtonSuggestedActionProvider.Token_Group_VisibilitySettings).IsVisible = false;